Betty Fold History

 The "villa residence" that he himself designed is a unique and unusual building of considerable character and charm.
 It has a glorious outlook across the valley from its elevated position in a natural ampitheatre.
 It was built by Jonathan Bell and the Ushers of Coniston using stone from a nearby quarry at Grassings.

 However interesting the new house may have been it did not please the Cooper-Essex family who were wealthy local landowners and who lived opposite Betty Fold in High House (now Yewfield).
 The new house completely spoiled their lovely view across the valley.
 One member of the family was so upset that they moved away whilst those remaining built a screen of yew trees to obliterate their, "blot on the landscape" and refused Henry Holiday permission to pipe water from Tenter Beck across their land.
-Fortunately there was a stream in the grounds from which he could pump water and the yew trees now screen Yewfield from Betty Fold!
+Fortunately there was a stream nearby and by installing a hydraulic ram he could pump water and yew trees now screen Yewfield from Betty Fold!
+It is interesting to note that after all these years the ram still works although the water is now used solely for gardening purposes.

 Mrs Pankhurst, high hedges and low doors.

-Henry Holiday and his wife and daughter were very active supporters of the suffragette movement and Mrs Pankhurst and her daughter were close acquaintances.
+Henry's wife, Katherine was a designer for William Morris and his daughter Winifred (above right) was an accomplished violinist.
+All the family were were very active supporters of the suffragette movement and Mrs Pankhurst and her daughter were close acquaintances.

 They dined at Betty Fold on several occasions and it is known that Mrs Pankhurst appeared before the local magistrates on at least one occasion and the Holidays organised suffragette meetings in the market hall which were very popular.

-Now Betty Fold had an unusual number of entrances each of which was protected by a hedge or screen.
+Betty Fold had an unusual number of entrances each of which was protected by a hedge or screen.
 There is also a low door behind a toilet in the basement which allows access to the substantial foundations of this house on a slope, a good hiding place perhaps?
 All these secluded doorways would make it easy to slip away undetected if unwelcome visitors arrived.
+Winifred is pictured on the right in the porch of Betty Fold and on the left in a portrait by her father.